 There's no specific time or season to harvest the leaves of your plant, you can do it any time of the year.
 But, the flavor and fragrance are much stronger when the plant begins to bloom.
 As an indoor plant, bay laurel provides a more flavorful scent during summertime.

-Using Bay Leaves
+How to use Bay Leaves

-Since that bay laurel provides its strongest fragrance during summertime, you can pick the largest leaves or just how many leaves you prefer to harvest and let that dry but be sure to do the picking in the morning after the dew has evaporated to be sure that the leaves you harvested won't wilt, since that cooking with bay laurel requires dry leaves to be used.
+Since that bay laurel provides its most robust fragrance during summertime, you can pick the largest leaves or just how many leaves you prefer to harvest and let that dry but be sure to do the picking in the morning after the dew has evaporated to be sure that the leaves you harvested won't wilt, since that cooking with bay laurel requires dry leaves to be used.
 You can try these steps.